Artificial intelligence in music: Ethical and legal considerations

-Several musicians such as Dua Lipa, Elton John, Nick Cave, Paul McCartney and Sting have criticized the use of AI in music and are encouraging the UK government to act on this matter.
+Several musicians, such as Dua Lipa, Elton John, Nick Cave, Paul McCartney, and Sting, have criticized the use of AI in music and are encouraging the UK government to act on this matter.
 Another example of this protest is the silent 2025 album Is This What We Want?.

-Some artists have encouraged the use of AI in music such as Grimes.
+Some artists have encouraged the use of AI in music, such as Grimes.

-While helpful in generating new music, many issues have come up since artificial intelligence has begun making music.
+While helpful in generating new music, many issues have come up since AI has begun making music.
 Some major concerns include how the economy will be impacted with AI taking over music production, who truly owns music generated by AI, and a lower demand for human-made musical compositions.
 Some critics argue that AI diminishes the value of human creativity, while proponents see it as an augmentative tool that expands artistic possibilities rather than replacing human musicians.

 Additionally, concerns have been raised about AI's potential to homogenize music.
 AI-driven models often generate compositions based on existing trends, which some fear could limit musical diversity.
 Addressing this concern, researchers are working on AI systems that incorporate more nuanced creative elements, allowing for greater stylistic variation.

-Another major concern about artificial intelligence in music is copyright laws.
-Many questions have been asked about who owns AI generated music and productions, as today’s copyright laws require the work to be human-authorized in order to be granted copyright protection.
-One proposed solution is to create hybrid laws that recognize both the artificial intelligence that generated the creation and the humans that contributed to the creation.
+Another major concern about AI in music is copyright laws.
 In the United States, the current legal framework tends to apply traditional copyright laws to AI, despite its differences with the human creative process.
 However, music outputs solely generated by AI are not granted copyright protection.
 In the compendium of the U.S. Copyright Office Practices, the Copyright Office has stated that it would not grant copyrights to "works that lack human authorship" and "the Office will not register works produced by a machine or mere mechanical process that operates randomly or automatically without any creative input or intervention from a human author."
 In February 2022, the Copyright Review Board rejected an application to copyright AI-generated artwork on the basis that it "lacked the required human authorship necessary to sustain a claim in copyright."
 The usage of copyrighted music in training AI has also been a topic of contention.
 One instance of this was seen when SACEM, a professional organization of songwriters, composers, and music publishers demanded that PozaLabs, an AI music generation startup refrain from utilizing any music affiliated with them for training models.